Accountability of Mission and Ongoing Assessment

 Institutional outcomes are regularly assessed using multiple strategies that include both direct and indirect measures of student learning.
 The assessment program indicates that Saint Mary Seminary and Graduate School of Theology degree programs produce their intended outcomes and that they are educationally effective.

 Within the past six years, 88% of those enrolled in the Master of Divinity program and eligible to graduate received degrees with an average GPA of 3.41.
-Eighty-seven percent (89%) of those who graduated were given assignments in parish ministry by the Diocese, and 11% were appointed to ministry in a religious congregation.
+Eighty-nine percent (89%) of those who graduated were given assignments in parish ministry by the Diocese, and 11% were appointed to ministry in a religious congregation.

 Seventy percent (70%) of those enrolled in the Master of Arts Degree program are part-time students (1 or 2 courses per semester) and generally complete the program in an average of five to seven years.
 Over the past ten years 77% of those eligible to graduate completed the program and were awarded degrees with an average GPA of 3.62..
 In the last three years, however, the completion rate was 97%.
 Most lay MA students who enroll in the program already have ministerial positions within the Diocese: Nineteen percent (19%) served in educational ministries; and 71% in parish, diocesan or pastoral ministries.
 Graduates either had positions at the time of graduation, or obtained ministerial positions within a year after graduation.

 Within the past ten years years, 86% of those enrolled in the Doctor of Ministry program were awarded the degree with an average GPA of 3.81.
 The DMin degree program requires that applicants are in full-time ministry for at least three years prior to admission.
 Thirty-nine percent (39%) of the graduates serve in ordained ministries, 23% in educational ministries, and 38% in parish, diocesan, and pastoral ministries.